NetworkX

 print("All done.")

-which converts NetworkX graph into an RDFLib insance and serializes it.
+Which converts the NetworkX graph into an RDFLib Graph

 To get more information, see the following: